StatisKit/StatisKit/doc/developer/FAQ/update.rst

 How to update the development environment ?
 ###########################################

-I you need to update your development environment, type the following command line in your console
+If you need to update your development environment, type the following command line in your console

 .. code-block:: console